What are endocrine disruptors and where can they be found?

 - Yuka

-Be careful, however, even if the applications are very good indicators, they do not take into account the percentages of each ingredient included in the total of the composition.
-Certain essential oils are also "badly" rated: not because they are harmful, but because they can be allergens for some people.
-Ex: limonene.
-If the subject interests you, we compared the Yuka, INCI beauty and Clean Beauty applications for you in this article !
+Be careful though, even if these applications are very good indicators, they do not take into account the percentages of each ingredient in the total composition.
+Some essential oils are also "badly" rated: not because they are harmful, but because they can be allergenic for some people.
+E.g. limonene.
+If you are interested, we have compared the Yuka, INCI beauty and Clean Beauty applications for you in this article!

-Finally, once you've successfully identified the nasty endocrine disruptors, you need to adopt the right habits:
+Finally, once you've successfully identified the nasty endocrine disruptors, you need to adopt good habits:

-~ Favor simplicity and naturalness and short ingredient lists
+~ Prioritize simplicity and naturalness, and short ingredient lists

-"A reduced number of components is a guarantee of lower risk for the consumer ", claims Adeline Trégouët, managing editor of 60 million consumers.
+"A reduced number of components is a guarantee of less risk for the consumer," claims Adeline Trégouët, deputy editor-in-chief of 60 millions de consommateurs.

 And what could be simpler and healthier than natural ingredients?

-Tips Les Petits Prödiges: The Les Petits Prödiges multi-purpose balm is formulated from only 7 ingredients, all natural.
+Les Petits Prödiges Tips: The Les Petits Prödiges Multi-purpose Balm is formulated with only 7 ingredients, all natural.

-- The composition is noted in French in addition to the traditional INCI list so that, informed or not, you understand at a glance what it is in it!
+- The composition is listed in French in addition to the traditional INCI list so that, whether you're informed or not, you understand at a glance what's inside!

-- It is 100% Made in France!
-Designed in Paris and developed in the South of France, it is French from A to Z!
+- It's 100% Made in France!
+Designed in Paris and developed in the South of France, it's French from A to Z!

-- Its packaging is in recyclable aluminum (Go hop in the yellow bin once the jar is finished, or better: reuse it for put your medications, pills or earrings for example.
-For a zero waste goal!)
+- Its packaging is recyclable aluminum (Into the yellow bin once the jar is empty, or even better: reuse it to put your medicines, pills, or earrings, for example.
+For a zero-waste goal!)

-- It is for the whole family, and even pregnant women, for whom endocrine disruptors are so formidable…
+- It's for the whole family, and even pregnant women, for whom endocrine disruptors are so formidable...

-If you want more information, do not hesitate to read our article on the balm and the active ingredients it contains!
+If you want more information, feel free to read our article on the balm and the active ingredients it contains!

-By the way, we wrote an article to help you choose a healthy deodorant because it is a product that can be very dangerous!
+By the way, we've written an article to help you choose a healthy deodorant because it can be a very dangerous product!

-Here we are, we hope that this article will not have depressed you, because we admit that when we wrote it, we had a little morale in the socks by telling ourselves that we really had to be more and more attentive to the smallest detail to take care of our daily health.
+Well, we hope this article hasn't depressed you, because we confess that when we wrote it, we felt a bit down, thinking that we really had to pay more and more attention to every detail to take care of our health every day.

-But come on, let's stop feeling sorry for him and let's get started!
+But come on, let's stop feeling sorry for ourselves and get to it!

 1 comment